 Eco Beach is very much designed for couples of any age who want fantastic accommodation, who don’t want to cook, enjoying all meals in the restaurant and all drinks by the pool, surrounded by eye-popping wilderness.
 And if possible arriving by plane or helicopter.

-Having said that, they are trying very hard to cater for families, the playground is a great addition, there are complimentary beach toys & heaps of board games for loan.
+Having said that, they are trying very hard to cater for families, the playground is a great addition, and there are complimentary beach toys & heaps of board games for loan.

-A trip to Eco Beach is very achievable with kids, however at times they will be required to be part of a grown up world.
+A trip to Eco Beach is very achievable with kids, however, at times they will be required to be part of a grown-up world.

 Yawaru man – Neil McKenzie best sums it up:

 “As you move through this land, allow your body to relax, and tune into nature.
 Stop often!
-Look wide – listen, smell, have a feel of the rocks and shells.
+Look wide – listen, smell, and have a feel of the rocks and shells.
 Let your senses come to life and appreciate the environment”.